After attending the funeral ceremony, we carried on to the burial cliffs, caves and trees.

 The heavens opened and the rain poured down, thunder and lightning cracked the dark sky and we ran for cover to a small shack.

-We were joined by the staff and the only other European traveler I had seen in Toraja (whom would later become my friend).
+We were joined by the staff and the only other European traveler I had seen the whole time I had been in Toraja.

 The rain lasted for a long time, there was no power, and we sat in silence and darkness.